vr-vipultiwari/ALL-about-apache-kafka/README.md

-# All-About-Apache-Kafka  ( Gift to the technology world by Linkdin )
+# All-About-Apache-Kafka  ( Gift to the technology world by LinkdIn )

 ## If we go on the documentation of apache kafka it says it is a "distributed streaming platform"
 well what does that mean ? 🤔